 It is the most ecologically diverse and disturbing landscape in India.
 Here are some points to note about this reserve’s geographical layout:

-- This biosphere reserve encompasses the Deccan Plateau and the central highlands.
+- The Achanakmar Amarkantak biosphere reserve encompasses the Deccan Plateau spreading all the way to the central highlands.

 - The Indian peninsula’s Achanakmar Amarkantak Reserve contains rocky mountain terrain and meadows.

-- The Bilaspur district of Chhattisgarh is home to 68.1% of this protected ecosystem.
-Other than that, 16.20% of the reserve is in Anuppur, while 15.70% is in Madhya Pradesh’s Dindori district.
+- The Bilaspur district of Chhattisgarh is home to 68.1% of this protected ecosystem while another 16.20% of the reserve is in Anuppur.
+The rest 15.70% is in Madhya Pradesh’s Dindori district.

-- Bauxite and basaltic lava are the primary geological components of the Amarkantak plateau.
+- The Amarkantak plateau is characterized by its topography.
+It is primarily composed of bauxite and rocks formed by basaltic lava.
 However, granite, sandstone, shale, limestone, schist, and gneiss are also widespread in the area.

 - With May and June being the hottest and December and January being the coolest months of the year, the biosphere reserve features a tropical monsoon climate.